-When using products from the B-series Product Line, or pre-merger HP products from Brocade, two different addressing modes are available.
-As SAN configurations grow to include more switches, we recommend that the "Core Switch" addressing mode should be used.
+When using products from the B-series product line, two different addressing modes are available.
+As SAN configurations grow to include more switches, HP recommends that the "Core Switch" addressing mode should be used.
 This is obtained by setting the Core Switch PID configuration parameter bit.

-All previous switches supplied by HP and Compaq were shipped with the Core Switch PID configuration bit cleared.
+Certain switches previously supplied by HP and Compaq were shipped with the Core Switch PID configuration bit cleared.
 When the switches are operated in this mode, certain restrictions apply regarding the maximum number of switches in a fabric and the maximum number of ports on a switch.
 If a StorageWorks Core Switch 2/64 or StorageWorks SAN switch 2/32 is used anywhere in a fabric, then all the switches in the fabric must have the Core Switch PID configuration bit set.
-Because HP believes that the use of large port count switches will become more common as time goes on, all new switches are now shipped with the bit set.
+Currently, all switches are shipped with the Core Switch PID bit set.

-SAN managers with existing fabrics must decide whether to change the Core Switch PID bit now or later.
+SAN managers with existing fabrics that have switches with the Core PID bit cleared must decide whether to set the Core Switch PID bit now or later.
 The trade-offs are as follows:

 - All switches in a fabric must have the same Core Switch PID bit setting, whether it is set or cleared, otherwise the fabric will segment.
-It must be set on all switches if a StorageWorks Core Switch 2/64 or StorageWorks SAN switch 2/32 is part of the fabric. - If you have two fabrics, you can change the Core Switch PID on one fabric at a time, so the SAN storage system can continue to operate during the changeover. - HP-UX and IBM systems use the address bits to identify logical units, when the addressing bits are changed, the logical unit definitions must also be changed.
-This requires a reboot of the servers and cannot be done without taking down the entire SAN storage system in a planned maintenance scenario. - If you don't set the Core PID on your existing switches now, you will need to clear this bit on any new switches that you add, since they ship with the Core PID bit set.
+It must be set on all switches if a StorageWorks Core Switch 2/64 or StorageWorks SAN switch 2/32 is part of the fabric. - With two fabrics, the Core Switch PID can be changed on one fabric at a time, allowing the SAN storage system to operate during the changeover. - HP-UX and IBM AIX systems use the address bits to identify logical units, when the addressing bits are changed, the logical unit definitions must also be changed.
+This requires a reboot of the servers and cannot be done without taking down the entire SAN storage system in a planned maintenance scenario. - If the existing switches in a fabric have the Core PID bit cleared, this bit will need to be cleared on any new switches added, since all switches ship with the Core PID bit set.

-HP recommends that this change be done now, to avoid potential problems in the future.
+HP recommends that this change be performed to avoid potential problems in the future.
 Additional information on the Core Switch PID is available on the HP SAN Storage website.